 Sandi Holton, director of member services at LibertyID, pointed out that these attacks have one thing in common: They try to prey on a person's trust or instincts to extract information from them.

-According to Michael Sohn, liaison at the National Cyber-Forensics and Training Alliance (NCFTA), social engineering is so common because it's the easiest type of attack.
+According to Michael Sohn, supervisory special agent with the FBI Los Angeles Cyber Task Force, social engineering is so common because it's the easiest type of attack.
 Besides being fast, social engineering is low-cost because it takes advantage of publicly available information.

 Social engineering causes:

 - Access by bad actors to sensitive or proprietary information.